kensimeon-rm/Automated_Testing_Assessment/README.md

 # Automated Testing Assessment

 ## Objective of the task
-Using a language & framework of your choice, create automated tests for the use cases below and update this documentation as instructed below.
+In a paired programming session with the interview, you'll use a language of your choice \[ and framework if wanted ] to create basic automated tests for the use cases below.
+This task can also be done in the Console of a browser.

 ## Instructions
-- [ ] Fork this repo
-- [ ] Create a automated framework the runs against Firefox or Chrome
+- [ ] Review the Use Cases below
+- [ ] Open the test site linked below in the Test Data section
-- [ ] Create automated tests for the use cases below
+- [ ] Create one automated tests for each Use Case below
-- [ ] Update overview section
-- [ ] Update Setup & Execution instructions per your framework of choice
-- [ ] Open a PR against the main repo to submit your completed work

 ## Use Cases
 1. Validate the page loads & base elements exist